bitdevsla/bitdevsla.org/content/2020-03-19-socratic-seminar-08.md

 ONLINE!
 This meeting will be held via video conference.

-Join via the [Bluejeans desktop or mobile app](https://www.bluejeans.com/downloads) and use meeting id: *521 284 108*.
+Join via the [Zoom desktop or mobile app](https://zoom.us/download) and use meeting id: *777 216 473*.

 OR

-Join from your browser with this link: <https://bluejeans.com/521284108>
+Join from your browser with this link: <https://zoom.us/j/777216473>

 ### Guest Speaker